mrfrmtz/mrfrmtz/README.md

 ### Hello!

 My name is Marifer Martinez-Garcia.
-I am currently a student at the University of Texas at Austin completing a B.S. in Psychology.
+I am currently a student at the University of Texas at Austin completing a B.S. in Psychology and a certificate in applied statistical modeling.